- Eligibility Criteria for Buying a New EC

 Resale Levy for Second-Timers: Second-timer applicants who have previously bought a subsidised flat have to pay a resale levy when purchasing an EC.
 Please refer to the table below:

-Location of ECs: All ECs are offered in the suburbs where land cost is lower, which ensures their overall affordability.
+Location of ECs: All ECs are offered in the suburbs due to the lower land cost, which ensures their overall affordability.
 However, this may make them less accessible when compared to properties in more urban or city areas.

 Applying for a new EC presents a compelling opportunity for eligible buyers as it is a privilege primarily reserved for Singapore citizens.
 However, they must thoroughly understand the various executive condo eligibility criteria such as ownership requirements and financing options.